 Alex Skolnick –

 I’m a pretty big fan of Alex Skolnick, but I loved seeing both guitar players play solos.
 It brings more dynamics to the songs.
 I didn’t expect that, but they were switching back and forth and the dynamics were musically astonishing!

 Back to Skolnick, one of my goals, when I started playing guitar, was to learn from his playing.
 He has a very unique style and signature to his playing.
 And he was doing nothing short than ripping it up on stage.

 I’ll never forget hearing his solos for the first time on the Practice What You Preach album, which is still to date my favorite Testament album.
 So it was extremely cool to see him performing on stage at The Ritz in Ybor.

 These guys impressed the crap out of me!
 Sepultura had this extreme level of energy on stage.
 Their lead vocalist is a massive, muscular dude and very captivating.
 The drummer was all over the place and just doing things I’ve never heard.

 It was pretty awesome because you could feel that Latin vibe in their music.
 The way they all move, the beats, and rhythms.

 As much as I’ve been into various sub-genres of heavy metal music, I never listened to Sepultura that much.
 It was good to get a live taste.

 Prong – Opening for Testament

 Prong is another band that’s been around for a while that I never listened too much.
-But I did recognize a couple of songs.
+I do recall people writing ‘Prong’ on their folders in high school along with the logos of other metal bands.
+And I did recognize a couple of songs.